 Flu Visitation Restrictions

-Flu Alert Restrictions for Pardee UNC Health Care are discontinued.
+Flu Visitation Restrictions for Pardee UNC Health Care are now in effect.

 Why are adults with the flu or a cough unable to come visit patients at the hospital during certain times of the year?

 Pardee UNC Health Care guidelines are in place to ensure the safety of our patients.
 During periods of high flu incidences, known as “Flu Alerts”, certain areas have additional visitor restrictions; specifically requesting that visitors stay away from the hospital if they have fever, cough, sneezing, runny nose, sore throat or other symptoms.